josephrooks/Recipedia/README.md

 A tool for tracking cooking progress toward the [Cooking Nightmare](https://retroachievements.org/achievement/79593) RA achievement in Paper Mario (N64).

+The correspondence between flag bit positions and specific recipe names was established by cross-referencing known-cooked save states against the item ID sequence, then verified by diffing save states before and after cooking individual recipes.

+Not all 50 recipes required for the achievement have been explicitly confirmed yet, but the pattern seems to hold for the dozen or so I have tested.

 ### Notes

 - Compatible with the Cooking Nightmare achievement as of April 2026